 Everything on this website is simply meant to help you to stop suffering and live in peace.
 Most importantly, the tools, strategies, and methods that you will find on this website are all meant to have an immediate impact on your experience of life.
 This is not the type of thing that you need to practice for years in order to eventually reap the rewards

 Almost all of us have had moments (if not years) in our lives where we have experienced stress, shame, anger, worry, sadness, and feelings of unworthiness.
 It certainly seems as though these emotions are inevitable, and directly created by ourselves, our circumstances, and the people in our lives.
-However, if you’re willing to look at your life with real honesty, it is possible to discover that all these emotions are actually created by thoughts in your mind—and each of them can vanish in an instant if you just stop believing these thoughts to be true.
+However, if you’re willing to look at your life with real honesty, it is possible to discover that all of your unwanted emotions are actually created by thoughts in your mind — and each of these emotions can vanish in an instant if you just stop believing the thoughts that create them.

-The content on this website is meant to help you to experience the inherent peace of living in the moment mostly by showing you how to identify and disbelieve the thoughts that keep you from feeling free, whole, and happy.
-To get started, check out my blog post How To Feel Happy
+The content on this website is meant to help you to experience the inherent peace of living in the moment mostly by showing you how to identify and stop believing the thoughts that create your unwanted emotions.
+Here are a few blog posts to start out with that you may find helpful:

 Naturally, I also had many other goals.
 I wanted success, wealth, and a job I enjoyed.
 I wanted to prove I was smart.
 I wanted to go to amazing parties, to date beautiful women, and to see the most beautiful places in the world.
 I wanted people to love me.

 Somehow, while still quite young, I managed to get everything I had ever wanted.

 - I was working in a prestigious and high-paying job that I loved as a corporate strategy consultant in London, worked on the trading floor at Goldman Sachs, and was later accepted into the prestigious Mensa society.

 - I traveled around the world, and saw more incredible scenes of nature than I could have imagined